 We need to be confident that your marketing plan is practical and realistic.
 We'll expect it to be appropriate to the scale of your project, and the level of detail you need to include will reflect its scope and its aims and objectives.

-On our website you'll find a simple 10 step guide to writing your marketing and communications plan.
+On our website you'll find a simple 10 step guide to writing a Marketing and communications Plan.
 We also have templates which you can use for all types of projects and when applying for our funding.